Consumer inflation expectations decline in November

-The expected inflation rate (30-per-cent trimmed mean measure) rose by 0.1 percentage points in October to 4.8 per cent.
-Inflation expectations have increased materially in the past two months.
-A key feature in the data is the presence of large month to month changes, suggesting heightened consumer disagreement about the short-term path of inflation.
-Expected wage growth also rose this month, although it remains close to its long-term average.
+The expected inflation rate (30-per-cent trimmed mean measure) fell by 0.3 percentage points in November to 4.5 per cent.
+Inflation expectations fell in November, following a period of rising expectations.
+Despite the fall, sharp month to month changes continue to suggest heightened consumer disagreement about the short-term path of inflation.
+In contrast to lower expected inflation, expected wage growth rose for a second consecutive month in November.

 The Melbourne Institute Survey of Consumer Inflationary Expectations measures are designed to represent the average householder’s expected rate of consumer price changes over the coming 12 months.
 Further information can be found here.